hpmicro/sdk_env/README.md

 5. Generate options: After configuration, you can use `Generate` to generate project.
 When the project is generated success, `Open with IDE` will be highlighted and can be clicked to open the IDE which it can be switched by right arrow button. `GCC Compile` button is supported to compile the project directly.
 Taking into account various user needs for `hpm_sdk`, the tool also supports extracting the `hpm_sdk` files used by the current project to a separate directory, which is the functionality provided by the `Localize SDK for App` button. `hpm_sdk` will be localized to the same directory as the current application's CMakeLists.txt, named `hpm_sdk_localized_sdk_for_${BOARDNAME}`.
 The dropdown menu under `SDK Samples` in `Region 3` will prompt for localized projects.
 Meanwhile, localized project supports the "UnLocalize SDK for App" operation to revert back to the previously unlocalized project.
 On the far left of `Region 5`, the tool provides a shortcut entry to launch GDB Server.
 The currently supported GDB Server is OpenOCD.
 Clicking it allows users to perform simple configurations and quickly start the GDB Server.
 The GDB Server will remember the user's configuration by default, so it can be directly launched next time.
 However, when users switch the board, they need to reconfigure OpenOCD before launching it again.
 Meanwhile, this tool also provides a quick FLASH image programming feature (RAM image programming is not supported).
 This feature executes the programming operation by calling OpenOCD process, and shares the same OpenOCD launched configuration as the GDB Server to simplify the operation.

 6. Log window: The log window shows all the log informations and supports clearing and exporting.

+- For user customizing Borad and APP files, please refer to [README.md](user_template/README_en.md) in the user_template directory.

 ## Folder structure:
 - hpm_sdk: sdk root directory in which sdk zip package should be unzip to, please make sure the folder of "cmake" can be found via path hpm_sdk\cmake